KevinOConnor/klipper/docs/Config_Reference.md

 Buttons must be numbered sequentially, starting from 0.
 Buttons can be mapped to a menu key, or can trigger a gcode command template.

-To determine the boundaries of a button, enable debugging using `XPT_DEBUG enable=1`.
+To determine the boundaries of a button, enable touch reporting using `XPT_TOUCH_REPORT enable=1`.
+This will cause all touch events to be echoed to the terminal.
 Touch all corners of the button using a stylus in a consistent order (clockwise or counter-clockwise) and write down the reported coordinates.
 ```
 [xpt2046]